mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

 **Jan.
-2020** "&emsp;" Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)
+2020** &emsp; Dr. Yutao Ma became a member of the Standing committee of the [CCF Technical Committee on Services Computing](http://tc.ccf.org.cn/tcsc/)

 **Dec.
-2019**   Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research](https://www.igi-global.com/journal/international-journal-web-services-research/1079) as an Associate Editor.
+2019** &emsp; Dr. Yutao Ma was invited to serve the [International Journal of Web Services Research](https://www.igi-global.com/journal/international-journal-web-services-research/1079) as an Associate Editor.

 **Dec.
-2019**   A new paper was accepted by [IEEE Transactions on Engineering Management](https://www.ieee-tems.org/ieee-transactions-on-engineering-management/).
+2019** &emsp; A new paper was accepted by [IEEE Transactions on Engineering Management](https://www.ieee-tems.org/ieee-transactions-on-engineering-management/).

 **Dec.
-2019**   A new paper (written in Chinese) was accepted by the [Journal of Computer Research and Development](http://crad.ict.ac.cn/CN/volumn/home.shtml)
+2019** &emsp; A new paper (written in Chinese) was accepted by the [Journal of Computer Research and Development](http://crad.ict.ac.cn/CN/volumn/home.shtml)

 **Nov.
-2019**   Four M.S. students obtained scholarships from Wuhan University.
+2019** &emsp; Four M.S. students obtained scholarships from Wuhan University.

 ## Brief Biography